 WRITTEN BY BILL McQUARRIE

-Coun.
-Shelley Downey had explained, at a previous meeting, that town funding did not have to come from Port McNeill property taxes, but could instead be paid for out of the new federal/provincial COVID restart funding program.
+It would be an expense that Coun.
+Shelley Downey pointed out did not have to come from property taxes but could instead (if approved by council) be paid for out of the new federal/provincial COVID-19 restart funding program that is available.

 Have a story tip?
 Email: firstname.lastname@example.org